Theudis: Biography

 Early in his reign, Theudis (533) received a delegation from the Vandal king Gelimer seeking help against the impending Byzantine assault.
-Theudis received them cordially, throwing a banquet in their honor, at which he asked them how matters were at home.
-The envoys had traveled slowly to Hispania, and were out of contact with events in Carthage; meanwhile a merchant ship, which had left Carthage the same day it fell to the Byzantines, encountered favorable winds and reached Hispania first with the news, which Theudis had known when the Vandal envoys arrived.
+Theudis received them cordially, throwing a banquet in their honor, at which he asked them how matters were in Carthage.
+The envoys had traveled slowly to Hispania, and were out of contact with events in Africa; meanwhile a merchant ship, which had left Carthage the same day it fell to the Byzantines, encountered favorable winds and reached Hispania first with the news, which Theudis had known when the Vandal envoys arrived.
 So when they proposed an alliance against the Byzantines, Theudis declined.
-Instead, he told them to go to the sea-coast, "For from there you will learn of the affairs at home with certainty."
+Instead, he told them to go to the sea-coast, "For from there you will learn of the affairs in Africa with certainty."
 Puzzled at this response, the envoys eventually followed his advice and returned to Carthage where they were taken prisoner by the victorious Byzantines.
 (Note: Procopius, De bello Vandalico I (III).24.7-18; translated by Dewing, vol. 2 pp. 197f.)
 Roger Collins suggests that Theudis exploited the Vandals' defeat by occupying a portion of North Africa opposite Spain.
 This would explain why in 542 the Visigoths made an unsuccessful attempt to come to the defense of Ceuta, when the Byzantines besieged it from land and sea.
 According to Isidore of Seville, the invading army refused to fight on the Sabbath, and when the Byzantines learned of this attacked the Visigoths and left not one alive.

 Despite Theudis being an Arian Christian, Isidore of Seville praises him, for he not only tolerated the practices of the native Roman Catholic citizens, but permitted their bishops to meet at Toledo to arrange "those matters which were necessary for the teaching of the Church."
 (Note: However, in a footnote to his translation of Isidore's Historia, historian Kenneth Baxter Wolf identifies this meeting with the Second Council of Toledo, implying that Isidore misdated this Council.
 See: Conquerors and Chroniclers of Early Medieval Spain, second edition (Liverpool: Liverpool University Press, 1999), p.
 98 n.
 106.)
 Collins notes that "of the few provincial councils that are known to have taken place in Spain before 589, nearly half were held during his (Theudis) reign: I Barcelonia in 540, Lerida in 546 and Valencia also in 546."
 During his reign a further codification of Gothic law was effected and promulgated in November 546, which quoted numerous Roman authorities and was also intended to scale payments made to the iudices for rendering justice.